Australian Natives' Association: White Australia policy

 Alongside the Returned and Services League, the ANA was one of the last Australian groups to support the White Australia Policy.
 While this policy was wound down in the decades after the Second World War and totally abolished by 1970, a few members continued to support it until the 1970s.

 Later years

 The ANA continued to operate a private health fund, a building society, general insurance company and small-scale life insurance and fund management activities.
 In 1993, it merged those operations with Manchester Unity IOOF of Victoria to create Australian Unity, the largest friendly society in Australia by number of members.

-In 2007, the Mosman Park WA Branch of the ANA closed down; the building owned by the chapter was sold and the proceeds distributed among the groups remaining 320 members.
-The ANA continues though ANA Fraternal which is a continuation of the Metropolitan Committee.
+In 2007, the Mosman Park WA Branch of the ANA closed down; the building owned by the chapter was sold, and the proceeds distributed among the group's remaining 320 members.

+New Australian Natives' Association

+In 2018, an organisation also called the Australian Natives Association was established in Canberra, with incorporated branches later opening in Victoria and Brisbane.
+The new ANA advocates for an ethnonationalist conception of the Australian identity, arguing that Australia is "inseparable" from its "English-speaking European descent" colonisers, and that an Aboriginal therefore cannot be an Australian.

+It has been classified by the Global Project Against Hate and Extremism (GPAHE) as a far-right hate and extremist group, with an anti-immigrant, white nationalist and anti-woman ideology.